Navigating the rules on permit-free building: a step-by-step guide

 Stay Focused

 Using this step-by-step plan, you can determine whether your building activity qualifies for permit-free construction.
-If you are unsure whether you meet all the criteria for permit-free building, we will be happy to provide you with personal advice.
+If you are unsure whether you meet all the criteria for permit-free building, our specialists will be happy to provide you with personal advice.

 Contact